MONDAY'S SCRIPT TIP:

 indie crime film becomes *fascinating*.
 Your story doesn't have to take place in Outer Space or Lego Land to take

-A couple of years ago we had *three* films that took place in Rio de Janeiro!
+A few years ago we had *three* films that took place in Rio de Janeiro!
 FAST FIVE did something interesting

 and avoided the tourist locations and luxury for the gritty slums.
 Though there have been films that took place in